Photographing the Nude in the Landscape

 The people of Bali are known for their gentle and shy demeanor.
 That is not to say they are unwilling to be photographed.
 In fact I found the reverse to be true.
 Of course the way you approach and interact with potential subjects is all important.
 As is the motivation underpinning your photography.
 And that's particularly true when your subjects are children.

 Fortunately adults, situated out of frame, were present during the making of the above photo.
 All were aware I was nearby photographing the kids.
 I'd wavered my camera in the air and pointed towards the kids as a way of asking permission from the adults to photograph the kids swimming.
 The kids were also aware of my presence and were really hamming it up for the camera with all manner of aerial acrobatics.

 I could have moved closer, but I wanted the kids to be just elements within the larger landscape.
+I wanted their identity to remain largely hidden.
 The photo is as much about an idealized bath time and the innocence of childhood as it is about anything else.
 That was my motivation for making the image.
-But, I'm no dummy and I understood that, to retain the purity of my intention in the final image, I'd need to keep my distance.
+It's certainly not about one or more individuals.
+But I'm no dummy and I felt that, to retain the purity of my intentions in the final image, I'd need to keep my distance.

 I originally noticed these kids after getting out of the car to photograph a landscape.
 After making a few frames I waved to the kids and their guardians and climbed back into the car I'd hired and asked my driver/guide to continue onto our next adventure.

 Words Are Important.
 Words Have Meaning.

 There is a definite difference between being nude and being naked.
 One is a study of the body or of innocence (before the fall, if you like), while the other shows vulnerability and may suggest abuse or sleaze.
 Please don't confuse the two.
 They really are poles apart in the intention of the artist.